magento/knowledge-base/src/how-to/general/configure-npm-to-be-able-to-use-pwa-studio.md

 ---
 title: Configure NPM to be able to use PWA Studio
-labels: 2.3.x,Magento Commerce Cloud,PWA,configuration,how to,npm
+labels: 2.3.x,Magento Commerce Cloud,PWA,configuration,how to,npm,Adobe Commerce,cloud infrastructure
 ---

 [Progressive Web Apps (PWA) Studio](https://magento.github.io/pwa-studio/) is a new project available for Adobe Commerce on cloud infrastructure 2.3.x or later.
-To be able to use and install PWA studio, you need to set the NPM package manager version to 5.x or later to get support for Node.js 8.x.
+To be able to use and install PWA Studio, you need to set the NPM package manager version to 5.x or later to get support for Node.js 8.x.
 This is done in the `hooks:build` section of the `.magento.app.yaml` configuration file.

 ## Environment and technologies